kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercise_Answers.md

     FROM Employees e WHERE e.DepartmentID = 1
     UNION
     SELECT e.EmployeeID, 'Web Development'
-    FROM Employees e WHERE e.Title LIKE '%Developer%' )
+    FROM Employees e WHERE e.JobTitle LIKE '%Developer%' )
 -- Find employees on projects lacking required skills SELECT DISTINCT e.FirstName + ' ' + e.LastName AS Employee,